 Founded in 2001, the clinic provides direct instruction to 72 special-education students from 46 different public and charter elementary and middle schools.
 It survived OUSD’s tumultuous finances of the early 2000s, when the budget was in shambles, as well as the state’s takeover of the district.

 But now, according to clinic staff and letters to parents reviewed by the Express, it appears that the reading clinic could close by the end of this year.

 “The reading clinic has been admittedly a high cost.
-But it also works miracles for students.” click to tweet“It's shocking that it's not surviving the budget cuts now,” said one staff member, who asked to remain anonymous because they didn’t have permission from school officials to speak on the record.
+But it also works miracles for students.” tweet this“It's shocking that it's not surviving the budget cuts now,” said one staff member, who asked to remain anonymous because they didn’t have permission from school officials to speak on the record.